WICG/scheduling-apis/README.md

 Some of the above could be addressed with JS library except for changing browser's target frame rate, as well as accurately knowing what the current target rate is.

-### Why a higher level API?
-Above covers gaps in the platform, in addition there are other problems that a (higher level) standardized scheduling library would address:
-#### i.
-Easier to use disparate set of scheduling APIs
-Too many disparate scheduling APIs (rAF, rIC, settimeout) that require managing time budgets and bookkeeping -- that developers can’t understand when/how to use correctly.

-#### ii.
-Address userspace “coordination” issue (multi-actor problem)
-JS needs to cooperatively schedule between different parts of the app, and they need a common set of priorities for tasks.
-Some parts of the app may be using a JS scheduler with priorities but other parts of the app may not or may use a different priority mechanism (eg. embedded libraries).
-So low priority work in one system can get prioritized over high priority work in another.\
-Some motivating discussion here: https://github.com/w3c/requestidlecallback/issues/68

-#### iii.
-Easier to reason about and track priority
-JS library could make it easy to trace back current work to what triggered the work and corresponding priority, and make it easier to connect the dots.
-For instance, in response to high priority user interaction, work is flowing through the system (fetches, post-processing, followed by rendering) and should inherit the original priority.

 ## API Sketch
 NOTE: these are early, premature API sketches, read as such.
 Feedback is appreciated.